We explore what this year’s United Nations Climate Change Conference, COP28, is all about, why it matters and whether it can make a difference.

 Why does the Conference of the Parties matter?

-So, why is COP26 important?
-The Glasgow climate conference has already been featured in the news for months ahead of its start.
-Many are claiming that COP26 will be the world’s best last chance to control climate change.
+So, why is COP28 important?
+The Dubai climate conference has already been featured in the news for months ahead of its start.
+Many are claiming that COP28 will be the world’s best last chance to control climate change – though the same thing was said last year, and since COP26 in Glasgow, only 29 out of 194 countries have come forward with tightened national plans.

 We’ve already explored issues around climate change and sustainability in other posts.
 We’ve explained how greenhouse gas emissions have already damaged the Earth’s climate, and that if left unchecked, our activities will push climate change beyond its tipping point.